 We may earn a small commission for purchases made through links in this post.
 Read our disclosure policy here.

-This southern-style sausage gravy is comfort food and an absolute must in our house on Christmas morning, along with my French Toast Casserole.
-Many times when we're just craving breakfast for dinner.
+This southern-style homemade sausage gravy is comfort food and an absolute must in our house on Christmas morning, along with my French Toast Casserole.
+Many times when we're just craving Southern biscuits and gravy for breakfast or dinner.

 Why this recipe works

-This is a simple recipe that your family will think you slaved over.
-A perfect breakfast for those lazy Sunday mornings, a hearty creamy sauce served over buttery flaky warm biscuits.
+This homemade sausage gravy recipe is super simple and your family will think you slaved over it.
+A perfect breakfast for those lazy Sunday mornings, a hearty creamy sauce served over your favorite biscuits.
 You may also like my Easy Breakfast Casserole for a delicious one-pot breakfast.

 - Sausage: I like to use Jimmy Dean spicy/hot sausage but you can use a country or breakfast sausage or even the sage flavor.